alankrit98/BlabberHub---Your-Hub-for-Endless-Chatter/README.md

-#BlabberHub - Your Hub for Endless Chatter 🗨️
+# BlabberHub - Your Hub for Endless Chatter 🗨️
 BlabberHub is a full-stack real-time chat website designed for seamless and dynamic communication.
 It offers features such as instant messaging, real-time updates, and an intuitive user interface, built with modern technologies.

-*🚀 Tech Stack*
+## Tech Stack 🚀
 Frontend: React, Vite, Tailwind CSS, DaisyUI

 Backend: Node.js, Express.js